mmccul/datagather/README.md

     - NL: No valid password, account is still accessible by other means
     - LK: Account is completely disabled (yes, on Linux, this means expired account)
     - NP: Password is empty (null)
+  - Can output key=value, colon separated fields, or JSON.
+    - Not all fields printed in colon separated format.

 (1): At least, I've yet to find anything that passes visudo that it doesn't correctly parse.